yWorks/yfiles-for-html-demos/demos/showcase/chord-diagram-non-ribbon/README.md

 # Non-ribbon Chord Diagram

 This demo shows how to create a non-ribbon chord diagram.
-In contrast to normal [chord diagrams](../chord-diagram/), these diagrams use clearly separated nodes and edges, so it can be easier to see the individual connections.
+In contrast to the normal [Chord Diagram Demo](../../showcase/chord-diagram/index.html), these diagrams use clearly separated nodes and edges, so it can be easier to see the individual connections.

 This demo illustrates email communication between employees of a fictitious company.